AKSB-GP/DH2323_Ocean_simulation/README.md

 ## Week 19 Rendering and fine tweaking

 Start of this week the focus was largely spent on adding some more complex rendering to my surface shader such as reflection, refraction and Fresnel.
 Wheter or not I plan to use tessendorfs lighting model or use a more common model is yet to be decided.
 Alot of experimentation was done but I settled for using skybox reflections in combination with a simple Fresnel approximation.
 Overall the appearance become quite stylized but I was satisified with the results.
 I also tried to implement some subsurface scattering but the change was barely noticable for this type of mesh.
-Below are some final images with varying parameters and angles:
+Below are some images with varying parameters and angles:

 ![baseshader](https://github.com/AKSB-GP/DH2323_Ocean_simulation/assets/35559511/a866e1c5-1462-42e2-9287-94dc035b5b06)